Prrromanssss/reCREARTIVE-bot/README.md

 After writing the task, it will be sent to the admins for confirmation or not.

-* admin confirmation
+* admin confirmation in admin chat

 ![Image of the "admin confirmation in the admin group"](https://github.com/Prrromanssss/reCREARTIVE_bot/raw/master/media/admin_confirm_group.png)

+* admin confirmation in user chat

  ![Image of the "admin confirmation"](https://github.com/Prrromanssss/reCREARTIVE_bot/raw/master/media/admin_confirm.png)

- * admin non-confirmation
+ * admin non-confirmation in admin chat

 ![Image of the "admin non-confirmation in the admin group"](https://github.com/Prrromanssss/reCREARTIVE_bot/raw/master/media/admin_not_confirm_group.png)

+ * admin non-confirmation in user chat

  ![Image of the "admin non-confirmation"](https://github.com/Prrromanssss/reCREARTIVE_bot/raw/master/media/admin_not_confirm.png)